objectionary/eo/README.md

 IN$:
 ```
 ##### `or` Attribute
-The `or` attribute object is used to perform logical disjunction operation on a variety of `bool` objects.
+The `or` attribute object represents logical disjunction on a variety of `bool` objects.
-The `or` attribute object has one free attribute `x` for the `bool` objects (disjuncts) on which the logical disjunction operation is to be performed. `x` may be empty or may have any number of `bool` objects.
+The `or` attribute object has one free attribute `x` for the `bool` objects (disjuncts). `x` may be empty or may have any number of `bool` objects.

-If the `or` attribute object is applied, its `@` (phi) attribute contains the resulting disjunction of the base `bool` object and all the objects bounded to the `x` attribute of the `or` attribute object.
+If the `or` attribute object is applied, it represents the disjunction of the base `bool` object and all the objects bound to the `x` attribute.
 ###### Example
 ```
 +package sandbox